Last updated March 1st, 2023

 Standard dimensions of folded memorial cards are 72mm/2.8″ wide by 115mm/4.5″ tall.
 We use these dimensions ourselves.

-These sizes may vary by some small amount depending on in-house workflow of a particular print company.
+These sizes may vary by some small amount depending on in-house workflow of a particular printing company.
 But if you want to create standard, typical memorial cards – you are perfectly safe by going with the above dimensions.
+These dimensions make the card fit well into standard memorial card envelopes.

 Typical Memorial Card Layout